hh23485/logseq_brain/pages/Learn little about Spark.md

 			  background-color:: red
 				- Spark will use memory as much as possible, also support pipeline execution. background-color:: green
-	- ## Write WordCount in Map Reduce and Spark #codesnipaste
+	- ## Write WordCount in Map Reduce and Spark collapsed:: true
 		- ### Map Reduce Version
 			- #### Java
 				- ``` java